 Below are some resources that explain the different types of debate as well as some guidelines for judging each.
 It is natural to feel a little aprehension if this is your first time judging.
 This page is designed to aleviate some of those feelings.
 Before you get started here are some general tips to remember:

 - Ultimately you are the judge.
 One of the things that makes a great debater is that they can adapt to various types of judges.
 If you have judging parameters such as no fast talking, aka spreading, let them know.

 - Leave any personal bias that you have about topic or content at the door.
-The goal is for the students to presuade or move you.
-In debate, student's don't get to choose which side they argue.
+The goal is for the students to persuade or move you.
+In debate, students don't get to choose which side they argue.
 Students must have arguements ready for either side.

 - Be positive in the round and in the comments on the ballot.
-This is early in the year and many of the students are still learning.
+Many of the students are still learning.
 Give them areas for improvement as well as comments on areas where they were strong.

 - Always include a "Reason for Decision" (RFD).
-This helps students to improve.
+This helps students to improve and understand your ranking.

 - You may be asked if you give a verbal disclosure of the winner immediately after the round.
 We ask that you DO NOT do this.
 Most local tournaments have this policy and students should be aware of this.

 - Judges may use student timers upon request.
 Judges may ask their timer questions about procedures but may not consult them on round conclusions.

 Powerpoint used for KHS judge training 2020 >> You can also select the drop down options on the left menu under "judging" to view explanations and examples of events.